awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-registry-creds-up.md

       - database
 ```

-### Create a Secret with Private Registry Authentication Credentials That Use a KMS Key<a name="cmd-ecs-cli-registry-creds-up-example-2"></a>
+### Create a Secret with Private Registry Authentication Credentials That Use a KMS key<a name="cmd-ecs-cli-registry-creds-up-example-2"></a>

 This example creates a secret with the private registry credentials that are encrypted using a KMS key specified in the `creds_input.yml` input file\.